-No Directors who held office during the year held ordinary shares or CULS in the Company as at 31 December 2019 or 31 December 2018, with the exception of Mr Hutchins who held 1,994,500 shares at 31 December 2018.
+No Directors who held office during the year held ordinary shares or convertible loan stock in the Company as at 31 December 2020 or 31 December 2019.

-There has been no change in the ordinary share holdings of the Directors for the year end 31 December 2019 and up to the signing date.
+There has been no change in the ordinary share holdings of the Directors from 31 December 2020 up to the signing date.